Professional AC Repair in Houston

 While checking the vent covers, you may discover the source of the noise and be able to eliminate it.

 Squeaking, whistling, and grinding noise coming from your air conditioner are usually signs of more severe issues, like worn bearings in your compressor or fan motor.
-These sounds, as well as a host of other scary noises coming from your air conditioning unit, will suggest either the presence of a poltergeist or the need for a visit from your local AC repair in Houston company, Nick’s Plumbing, Sewer and HVAC.
+These sounds, as well as a host of other scary noises coming from your air conditioning unit, will suggest either the presence of a poltergeist or the need for a visit from your local AC repair in Houston company, Nick’s Plumbing & Air Conditioning.

 Sign: Your Air Conditioner Stinks!